Blueprints/Add reactions to a static changelog

 Emoji buttons on each post.
 Click to react.
-A dashboard tells you which posts people actually care about.
+Fetch reaction counts via the API to see which posts people actually care about.

 Updated March 2026

 Static changelogs are great until you want to know if anyone actually reads them.
 This adds emoji reactions to each post.
 Users click a thumbs-up or rocket, and the reaction goes to Sutrena with the post_id.
-A dashboard tells you which posts got the most engagement and which emoji types people prefer.
+Fetch reaction counts via the API to see which posts got the most engagement.
 No database, no API server.
-Just Astro, Cloudflare Pages, and one Sutrena form.
-An agent can set this up end-to-end: create the reaction form with hidden post_id field, build the analytics dashboard with charts grouped by post and reaction type.
+Just Astro, Cloudflare Pages, and one Sutrena form. `sutrena_collect` with `autoEntryPageId` creates the reaction form and auto-publishes to the changelog.

 Architecture

-Builder starts at $9/month for 50 projects.
-Pro at $29/month covers 200 projects and all your other work too.
+Pro is $29/month for 100 projects and all your other work too.
 Build five blueprints on Pro and it is still $29/month.
 That is where the value is — at scale.

 Astro generates your changelog as static HTML.
 Each post page includes a ReactionBar component with client:load so it hydrates in the browser.
 Click an emoji, it POSTs the post_id and reaction type to Sutrena. publicResults is on so the component can fetch current counts.